jwharm/cairo-java-bindings/README.md

 # Cairo Java bindings
-Java language bindings for the [cairo](https://www.cairographics.org) graphics library using the JEP-442 Panama FFI.
-The bindings are based on **cairo 1.18.0** and work with **JDK 21** (with preview features enabled).
+Java language bindings for the [cairo](https://www.cairographics.org) graphics library using the new JEP-454 Foreign Function & Memory API.
+The bindings are based on **cairo 1.18.0** and work with **JDK 22** and newer.

-I created these language bindings primarily as a companion to the GObject-Introspection-based Java language bindings for Gtk and GStreamer generated with [Java-GI](https://github.com/jwharm/java-gi).
+I created these language bindings primarily as a companion to the GObject-Introspection-based Java language bindings for Gtk and GStreamer generated with [Java-GI](https://github.com/jwharm/java-gi), but they can also be used independently.
-The bindings can be used separately from Java-GI, but have an optional dependency on the `glib` module from Java-GI to expose GType declarations for cairo data types (to enable interoperability with Gtk).

 ## Overview